JPry/choir-guides/_drafts/TEMPLATE.md

 # 3rd Little Littany for Orthros.
 Use 1 for the normal version, and 2 for the version without "Exalt ye the Lord Our God..."
 little_ektenia_3: 1

+# Whether to sing the normal Eothinon Exaposteilarion
+normal_exaposteilarion: true

 # List of Exaposteilaria for Orthros
 exaposteilaria:
     -